 You can return health-related items bought through your FSA account and how you’re refunded is at the discretion of each store.
 However, it’s highly unlikely you’ll receive cash back for those returns.
 Retailers may instead let you choose between debiting the purchase amount to your Flex Card and receiving the refund in the form of store credit.

 Many employers strictly regulate how and whether their employees can return FSA items for refunds.
 The University of Iowa, for example, has specific policies forbidding the abuse of FSA funds.
 Per those policies, mishandling return purchase funds may lead to consequences.
 You can check your employer’s FSA policy on returns for more information, or speak with a workplace supervisor or human resources manager.

 Keep receipts for items purchased with your FSA account because this is documented proof for processing any returns.
 Some stores clearly mark FSA receipts to make record-keeping easier.
 For online purchases, product receipt information is usually contained within the body of an email sent to your inbox after purchase.

 Stores like Walmart have systems that keep track of FSA-approved products they sell, and non-approved items may be automatically rejected for card payment approval.
-This means you’ll have to pay for those non-approved hair care items and snacks using your own cash, debit, or credit cards at checkout.
+This means you’ll have to pay for those non-approved hair care items using your own cash, debit, or credit cards at checkout.

 However, it’s possible that a store may not flag non-approved purchases properly.
 Perhaps you go to the store and purchase a few FSA-approved personal care items and throw in a pack of your favorite gummy bears.
 Or, perhaps you accidentally take out your FSA card and use it to pay for the pizza you ordered, mistaking it for your debit card.